Information Technology Services Help Desk

 Knox offers placement exams in mathematics, foreign languages, and chemistry.
 These short online exams help us ensure that you're enrolled in the level appropriate for your skills.
-Please take your exam(s) as soon as possible, but no later than Monday, August 18.
+Please take your exam(s) as soon as possible.
 Go to your student portal to take the placement exams.

 Math Placement Exam